philfrei/AudioCue-maven/README.md

 To dynamically change the playback of a sound, we need to identify the playback *instance*.
-Each playback instance has its own identifier, an `int` ranging from 0 to the number of  concurrent instances minus one.
+Each playback instance has its own identifier, an `int` ranging from 0 to the number of preallocated concurrent instances minus one.
 Identifiers are obtained from a pool of available instances.
-An instance is reserved and its identifier is returned when the play method is executed:
+An instance is reserved and its identifier is returned when the *play* method is executed:

     int instanceID = myAudioCue.play();

-One can also reserve an *instance* and obtain its identifier from the pool of available instances as follows:
+You can also reserve an *instance* and obtain its identifier from the pool of available instances as follows:

     int instanceID = myAudioCue.obtainInstance();